-More than half of all UK employers intend to hire additional staff within the next three months, according to a study released this week by the human resources body, the CIPD.
+More than half of all UK employers intend to hire additional staff within the next three months, according to a study released by the human resources body, the CIPD.

 According to the research, 56% of the 2,000 firms that took part in the working survey planned to hire new staff within the first three months of the year, with the strongest hiring intentions coming from the healthcare, finance, insurance, education, and ICT sectors.